Group of students

 Fall Semester (15 hours)

-• SW 503 Human Behavior & Social Environment
+• SW 503 Human Behavior in the Social Environment

 • SW 504 Social Work Practice with Groups*

-• SW 505 Social Work Practice with Individuals and Families
+• SW 505 Social Work Practice with Individuals & Families*

 • SW 538 Seminar